 11. Rose Sword Plant

-The Rose Sword Plant is a variety of Amazon Sword plant that has a range of colors from green, brown, pink, to red.
+The Rose Sword Plant is a variant of the Amazon Sword plant that has a range of colors from green, brown, pink, to red.
 New leaves will start out as pink or bronze and will eventually turn to bright or dark green as they mature.
 They are just as easy to take care of Amazon Swords, but will require a bit stronger lighting in order to bring out the best colors.
 They will thrive and grow with low-light however.
 Most red plants tend to require higher lighting which is why they don’t make this list.
 This is one type of plant you can get that gets you the red, but won’t require higher light or CO2 injections.

 12. Water Sprite